ChrisBeeley/notebook/content/docs/analyst-skills/_index.md

 ### Domains

-As well as *dataset* type (acute, mental healthcare, etc.) there are domains of analytic task.
+As well as _dataset_ type (acute, mental healthcare, etc.) there are domains of analytic task.
 The SAIU has been restructured to include the following interest groups:

 *	Demand and Capacity
 *	Population Health Management
 *	Health Inequalities
 *	Transformation and Efficiency
 *	Place based partnerships

+### Scope

+* Explicitly wider than healthcare and include social care as well
+* PH intelligence analysis and PHM are separate types of analysis to the Performance/ Data analysis/ reporting/ Data science split given elsewhere
+* Need to include supporting the system with strategically allocating resources and interventions to maximise benefit